1. Connect the Main Router to the Internet. Then, in its web interface, ensure that the 'Wi-Fi System' page is in the 'My networks and Wi-Fi' menu.

-On the 'Device lists' page, you can see which node the network clients on the Wi-Fi System are connected to.
+On the 'Client Lists' page, you can see which node the network clients on the Wi-Fi System are connected to.

-On the 'Wi-Fi System' page, the 'Transition Log' tab displays wireless device transitions between Wi-Fi System nodes.
+On the 'Wi-Fi System' page, the 'Transition Log' tab displays wireless clients transitions between Wi-Fi System nodes.

 The following events are recorded: